-For Example: from the above RKS hierarchy example, the application client named planning with client version 1.0.0-beta1 should be installed in the intended clinical realm where users would need to access this version.
+For Example: from the above RKS hierarchy example, the application client named planning with client version 1.0.0-beta1 should be installed in the intended realm.
 When a user logs into the realm in the astroid Launcher, they will have the ability to automatically install and launch that application.